-(MIG) For sensitive species we are using CNDDB.
-We are also going to look into iNaturalist data.
-We would supplement that information with local knowledge, and we may even remove some species we retrieve from CNDDB if they are extraneous.
-(Regional Parks) We picked our invasive species based upon the IPMP.
-I have other species mapped, including black locust, tree of heaven, and fig. I could put together a yellow star thistle map, if needed.
-So, there is more information that I have but have not included on the maps because we decided to limit our scope to the worst weeds and those that have been vetted through the IPMP.

-- How recent is the totality of this data on invasive species?
-(MIG) I believe we are looking at 2011 to 2018.
-I do need to double check that range of vears. - How can we add our local knowledge to this database?
-(MIG) If you have GIS point information on invasive species, we could consider including that data.
+- (MIG) For sensitive species we are using CN iNaturalist data.
+We would supplement the may even remove some species we retrieve (Regional Parks) We picked our invasive spe species mapped, including black locust, tre yellow star thistle map, if needed.
+So, there included on the maps because we decided those that have been vetted through the IF - How recent is the totality of this data on ir (MIG) I believe we are looking at 2011 to 2 years. - How can we add our local knowledge to th (MIG) If you have GIS point information on that data.
 Please send it to us.
-If you have data in other formats, we will accept it and see if we can figure out ways to incorporate it into our products.
+If you have see if we can figure out ways to incorporat